 Email address: email@example.com

-You the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK have supervisory authority for data protection issues (www.ico.org.uk).
+You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 Our registration number with the ICO is ZA286245.
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.
+We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please contact us in the first instance.

 Please check back regularly to see any updates or changes.

 Our Site and the App may include links to third-party sites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party sites and are not responsible for their privacy policies or any data that may be collected or used through those sites.
-Please check their policies before you submit any of your information to them.
+Please check their policies before you or submit any information to them.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:
+We may collect, use, store, share and transfer different kinds of personal data about you (and your child if you open a Sub-account for them) which we have grouped together as follows:

-We use different methods to collect data from and about you, including through:
+We use different methods to collect data from and about you (and your child), including through:

-You may allow us to access Content Data to identify contacts that are App accountholders or to send them a gift or a referral link.
+You may allow us to access your Content Data to identify contacts that are App accountholders or to send them a gift or a referral link.
 The Services may periodically re-collect this information to stay up to date.
-You may also provide us with personal data about others when you use parts of our Services, such as when you add other Accountholders to share a jar (jar linking), make a payment to a third party’s UK bank account, authorise us to receive details of your contacts or refer friends.
-In doing so, you confirm that you have obtained consent from such person to the disclosure of the information to us, and our collection, use and disclosure of the information in accordance with this policy.
+You may also provide us with personal data about others when you use parts of our Services, such as when you add other Accountholders to share a jar, make a payment to a third party’s UK bank account, authorise us to receive details of your contacts or refer friends.
+In doing so, you confirm that you have obtained consent from such person to the disclosure of the information to us, and to our collection, use and disclosure of the information in accordance with this policy.